 By Azin Abedian • September 15, 2016•Writers in Residence, Careers, Legal Academia, Law School, Other Law School Issues, Issues, Balancing Private and Professional Life

-Although law schools around the nation believe in this well-established and long-held teaching practice, the impact of the Socratic Method coupled with the voluminous course loads that law students acquire, and the effects it has on the brain, has begun to be widely revealed and considered.
+Although law schools around the nation believe in this well-established and long-held teaching practice, the impact of the Socratic Method coupled with the voluminous course loads that law students acquire, and the effects it has on the brain, has recently been widely revealed and considered.
 The stress of being liable for reading vast amounts of legal text, being prepared to speak at all times, and not knowing where you stand in a class until you have taken the single final exam, impacts the neurological pathways in the brains of these "baby lawyers".
 Studies illustrate that this constant state of stress on the brain actually creates new neurological pathways in the brain where law students and attorneys alike begin developing never have been seen before symptoms of nervousness, depression, and anxiety.
-While It is no secret that practicing lawyers have high rates of substance abuse, depression, and suicide, these rates have been increasing, and beginning to affect the quality of life of many people in the legal arena throughout the world.
+While It is no secret that practicing lawyers have high rates of substance abuse, depression, and suicide, these rates have been increasing, and beginning to impact the quality of life of many people in the legal arena throughout the world.

 Surprisingly enough, law schools are not backing down or altering the long-held teaching method, but have taken a new stance on combating some of the pressures that law students face.
 Law schools around the country, are adopting wellness resource departments and are offering courses such as Contemplative Lawyering and Mindful Meditation.
 These practices are training students on how to take 10 minutes, breathe, and refocus their energy and mind.
 The practice generally begins in a quiet space, seated, either on the floor or in a chair.
 Once seated in a comfortable position, the practice instructs you to close your eyes and complete a full body scan.
 The body scan involves conducting a thorough external and internal evaluation from head to toe.
 It suggests the student focus on areas where you may be carrying stress or muscle tightness in the body, acknowledging it, and releasing it.
 It is the practice of taking a bird’s eye view of your mind and body and being aware of the state of your being.
 The mindfulness meditation practice speaks to a balanced life and a quiet space in the mind.